When Do I Need a Building Permit

 A permit grants legal permission to start a project in the City of Altoona.
 Building, Mechanical, Electrical, and Plumbing permits are required in the City of Altoona in accordance with the Pennsylvania Uniform Construction Code.
 Permits allow for the enforcement of the codes to ensure safe construction.

 The City of Altoona reviews and approves plans for commercial and residential work.
-For a commercial project, four (4) sets of plans stamped by a design professional are required for submittal.
+For a commercial project, plans must be submitted electronically to Middle Department Inspection Agency.
+One hard copy set of plans is required to be submitted to the City.

 Building Permits are required for all new construction, and existing construction: